bbiswal333/bridge/README.md

-#Bridge
+# Bridge

+This is bridge, the internal Inner Source Dashboard & Platform for Developers, which is the hackable successor of the Employee Dashboard hosted on our internal GitHub instance.

 * [Bridge Test](http://bridge-master.mo.sap.corp)
 * [Bridge Production](http://bridge.mo.sap.corp)

-#Developer Guide
+# Developer Guide

-Bridge is an internal open source project with the main goal of open contribution and collaboration.
-Therefore everything which is needed to run this application is included in this repository.
-We use the bridge-client repository to upload binaries of our client and the bridge-server repository for our monsoon readymade which makes it possible to setup a new bridge instance automatically in a few minutes.

-## git & ssh
-* download and install `git` from [git-scm](http://git-scm.com/downloads)
-* for pushing changes to github
-  * create a user in GitHub (you should use your SAP D/I user name)
-  * run `$ ssh-keygen -t rsa -C "your.name@sap.com"` to generate SSH keys (private & public key)
-  * copy and paste the complete content of the public key file to your github account [here](https://github.wdf.sap.corp/settings/ssh), the key title is not important
+Everything which is needed to run this application is included in this repository.
+To get started with Git & GitHub, check out our [Bootcamp](https://github-bootcamp.mo.sap.corp).

-## setup local environment
+## setup
-* fork this repository and clone your fork
+* fork this repository and clone your fork to get a local copy
 * download and install `node.js` from [here](http://nodejs.org/)
-* optionally run `$ npm install` inside the main directory and the `client` directory if you want to do things like executing the unit tests, building the client, ..
-* if you have issues with installing npm packages, you probably need to set the proxy for npm: `$ npm config set proxy http://proxy:8080` and `$ npm config set https-proxy http://proxy:8080`

 ## run locally
-* run `$ node server/server.js` and open `https://localhost:8000` in a browser
+* run `node server/server.js` and open `https://localhost:8000` in a browser
-* for IE add `https://localhost` to your trusted sites: Internet Options -> Security -> Trusted Sites -> Sites.
+* for internet explorer add `https://localhost` to your trusted sites: Internet Options -> Security -> Trusted Sites -> Sites.
 IE does not allow cross domain calls between security zones, so you need to put localhost into the same zone as all the other https://*.wdf.sap.corp sites if you want to launch bridge from localhost.
-This is only relevant to bridge developers, end users do not have to do that
+This is only relevant to bridge developers, end users do not have to do that.

 ## run locally with client
 * you can test your app with and without the client running depending on the services and connectivity you need for you application